mshammas/csvformatter/README.md

 # csvformatter README

 csvformatter is an extension which works on CSV files to print them in a table format.
-It also provides a variety of options to filter and manipulate columns.
+It also provides a variety of options to filter, match, and transform columns.

 ## Usage